open-company/open-company-interaction/README.md

 lein deps
 ```

+#### ngrok

+ngrok allows you to setup a secure web tunnel for HTTP/S requests to your localhost.
+You'll need this
+to utilize the Slack webhook during local development so Slack can communicate with your local development
+environment.

+ngrok is trivial to setup:

+1. [Download](https://ngrok.com/download) the version for your operating system.
+1. Unzip the download and put ngrok someplace handy for you (in your path is good!)
+1. Verify you can run ngrok with: `ngrox help`

 ## Usage

 Run the interaction service with: `lein start`

 Or start a REPL with: `lein repl`

 #### REPL